freebayes/freebayes/README.md

     freebayes -f ref.fa -p 32 --use-best-n-alleles 4 --pooled-discrete aln.bam >var.vcf

-Generate frequency-based calls for all variants passing input thresholds:
+Generate frequency-based calls for all variants passing input thresholds.
+You'd do this in the case that you didn't know the number of samples in the pool.

     freebayes -f ref.fa -F 0.01 -C 1 --pooled-continuous aln.bam >var.vcf